• Home

 Recommended Video

-As of Warner Bros. proxy report filed last month, none of the executive officers have made an employment deal with Paramount, the combined company, or any of its affiliates.
+According to Warner Bros.
+Discovery’s proxy report filed last month, none of the executive officers have made an employment deal with Paramount, the combined company, or any of its affiliates.
 If Zaslav stepped into a chairman or CEO role, his golden parachute pay wouldn’t be consolation for losing a job, as is common, since he would be moving into another role at the combined company.

 “The value disclosed in the golden parachute table for CEO Zaslav at over $886 million represents one of the highest golden parachute estimates ever observed, though the proxy notes that this value may decline depending on merger timing,” ISS wrote in its report to investors.

-The proxy advisory firm said it had “significant concerns” about the $335 million agreement to cover an excise tax Zaslav will incur as a result of the acquisition, describing the so-called grossup agreement as “an extraordinary cost” inconsistent with common market practice.
+The proxy advisory firm said it had “significant concerns” about the $335 million agreement to cover an excise tax Zaslav will incur as a result of the acquisition, describing the so-called gross-up agreement as “an extraordinary cost” inconsistent with common market practice.
 An excise tax gross-up payment from a company to an executive is rare.
 The payments cover a 20% additional tax burden triggered by the IRS when an executive collects more than three times their average total compensation.
-The excise gross-up payment gives the executive enough additional cash so that they’re left as if the excise tax never hit them.
-The other Warner Bros. executives are not getting an excise tax, ISS noted.
+The excise gross-up payment gives the executive enough additional cash so that they are left as if the excise tax never hit them.
+The other Warner Bros.
+Discovery executives are not getting excise tax coverage, ISS noted.

-In addition to the special tax treatment for Zaslav, ISS found that the overall parachute payment for him is mostly the result of what are called single-trigger benefits.
+In addition to the special tax treatment for Zaslav, ISS found that his overall parachute payment is mostly the result of what are called single-trigger benefits.
 A single-trigger on an executive’s stock-based equity compensation means that the equity qualifies for accelerated vesting based on one event, which is usually when a company’s ownership changes.
-Most large-cap companies have double-trigger vesting, meaning there needs to be both a change-in-control of the company and that the executive loses their job.
+Most large-cap companies have double-trigger vesting, meaning there needs to be both a change in control of the company and that the executive loses their job.
 The awards for executives other than Zaslav are subject to double-trigger vesting, but most of Zaslav’s outstanding equity will just automatically accelerate based on the acquisition, ISS wrote.

-Warner Bros shareholders will vote on the Paramount acquisition and on executives’ golden parachute payouts on April 23, though votes on the payouts are purely advisory and non-binding.
+Warner Bros.
+Discovery shareholders will vote on the Paramount acquisition and on executives’ golden parachute payouts on April 23, though votes on the payouts are purely advisory and nonbinding.

-Warner Bros. did not respond to a request for comment on ISS’s recommendation.
+Warner Bros.
+Discovery did not respond to a request for comment on the ISS recommendation.

 About the Author